nicko170/wp-openid/README.md

 - first_name: The user's first name
 - last_name: The user's last name

-The following OpenID Connect user attributes are supported:
+The following OpenID Connect attributes are supported:

 - sub: The user's unique identifier
 - preferred_username: The user's preferred username